Regular theory in complex braid groups: Preliminary results

 between three elements of $D_{2p}^{2q}(\Delta)$. \end{enumerate}

-\spa\begin{theo}(\cite[Proposition XIV.1.8]{ddgkm}) \begin{enumerate}[\quad (a)] \item The application $(a_1,\cdots,a_{2p})\mapsto a_1$ induces a functor from $\Cc_p^q$ to $M$.
-It will be called the \nit{collapse functor} (following \cite[Definition B.23]{beskpi1}). \item The (undirected) connected components of $\Cc_p^q$ are in one to one correspondance with conjugacy classes of $(p,q)$-periodic elements. \item Consider the enveloping groupoid $\Gg_p^q$ of $\Cc_p^q$, and $x$ an object in this groupoid.
-The collapse functor induces a functor $\Gg_p^q\to \Gg(M)$, which sends $\Gg_p^q(x,x)$ to the centralizer of some $(p,q)$-periodic element of $\Gg(M)$. \end{enumerate} \end{theo} In order to prove points $(B)$ and $(C)$ of our main theorem, it is enough to compute directly a presentation of the category $\Cc_p^q$.
+\spa\begin{theo}(\cite[Proposition XIV.1.8]{ddgkm}) \begin{enumerate}[\quad (a)] \item The map $(a_1,\ldots,a_{2p})\mapsto a_1$ induces a functor from $\Cc_p^q$ to $M$ (where $M$ is seen as a category with one object).
+It will be called the \nit{collapse functor} (following \cite[Definition B.23]{beskpi1}). \item The (undirected) connected components of $\Cc_p^q$ (seen as an undirected graph) are in one to one correspondance with conjugacy classes of $(p,q)$-periodic elements. \item Consider the enveloping groupoid $\Gg_p^q$ of $\Cc_p^q$, and $x$ an object in this groupoid.
+The collapse functor induces a functor $\Gg_p^q\to \Gg(M)$, which sends the group $\Gg_p^q(x,x)$ of morphisms from $x$ to itself in $\Gg_p^q$ to the centralizer of some $(p,q)$-periodic element of $\Gg(M)$. \end{enumerate} \end{theo} In order to prove points $(B)$ and $(C)$ of our main theorem, it is enough to compute directly a presentation of the category $\Cc_p^q$.
 We can then see that this category is connected, which will prove point $(B)$, and use its presentation to deduce a presentation of the centralizer of some $(p,q)$-periodic element in order to prove point $(C)$.
 Here we see a first use of Proposition \ref{334}: replacing $(p,q)$ by $\left(\frac{p}{p\wedge q},\frac{q}{p\wedge q}\right)$ makes the set $D_{kp}^{kq}(\Delta)$ a lot easier to compute in practice.